Client: USACE Omaha

 - GWTF Long-term Operations/Long-term Maintenance (LTO/LTM)

 Brice is performing post-ROD RA-O and remedy optimization/long-term monitoring (LTM) at the Cornhusker Army Ammunition Plant (CHAAP), an EPA-regulated site.
 The project includes Operable Unit (OU) 1 consisting of GW impacted by explosives compounds (TNT and RDX) from production of artillery shells, mines, bombs, and rockets during World War II and the Korean and Vietnam conflicts.
 OU 3 consists of VOC-contaminated GW at a former shop area.
-RA-O for the sites includes a pump and treat (P&T) remedy at OU 1 and GW monitoring at over 90 wells at OUs 1 and 3.
+The project includes annual GW monitoring at over 90 wells at OUs 1 and 3.
+Additionally, subsurface injections to enhance anaerobic in situ bioremediation processes and cometabolically biodegrade TNT and RDX are being performed in remaining areas of groundwater contamination to help reduce the remedial timeframe, and subsequently, lifecycle costs at the site.
 Brice performed evaluations/analysis, and remedial design in compliance with CERCLA [as amended by Superfund Amendments and Reauthorization Act (SARA) and NCP] and Nebraska Department of Environmental and Energy (NDEE) guidelines and regulations.

 To execute the work, Brice coordinates with local farmers and commercial facility to gain site access.
 In addition, because we are working alongside city streets to perform sampling, we have implemented enhanced safety measures.